University as it should be

 Previous lecturers include: Professor Frank Furedi, Professor Roger Scruton, Professor Timothy O’Hagan, Dr Tiffany Jenkins, Professor Angela Hobbs, Kenan Malik, Professor John Haldane, Professor Neville Morley, Professor Ken Gemes, Dr Joel Rasmussen, Ivan Hewett, Professor Barry Ife, Michael Caines, and Professor David Jones.

 Each Academy has a theme linking the lectures together.
-In 2017, the theme is From universal man to identity politics: the rise and fall of The Self.
+In 2018, for example, the theme was Popular sovereignty - from Athens to Brexit and beyond.
 The lectures are up to 45 minutes with the balance of the session time of 90 minutes reserved for questions and points from the floor.
 The audience is of all ages and levels of education.
 What attendees have in common is that they are all bright and serious and are not afraid of discussing and exploring ideas and sharing their thoughts about what they have read.
 Some two hundred people attend on average each year.

 More information on each year is available from the links on the right.